Safeguarding Policy

 • To adopt appropriate safeguarding practice and behaviour.

-• To take action to protect children and young people from all forms of abuse and neglect.
+• To take action to protect children,young people and at-risk adults from all forms of abuse and neglect.

 • To report any abuse committed by members of the Nossal Institute community or by others.

-• To assist in creating and maintaining a child safe culture and a culture of inclusion and safety.
+• To assist in creating and maintaining a child and at-risk adult safe culture and a culture of inclusion and safety.

 Definitions